Merzasphor/MWSE/docs/source/types/niPropertyLinkedList.md

 ### `next`

+*Read-only*.
 The next property in the linked list.

 **Returns**: